dnelson/temet/README.md

 `subhaloStellarPhot()`, and `subhaloRadialProfile()` functions, which are fully generalized to operate on any particle type and field with different statistical reductions, aperture definitions, weighting, particle restrictions, and so on.

-These functions implement the `pSplit` parallelization scheme, meaning that all such computations can be chunked and only subsets of the full group catalog can be operated on at once, to reduce memory usage and distribute computational cost.
+These functions implement the `pSplit` parallelization scheme, meaning that all such computations can be chunked and partial subsets of the full group catalog can be operated on at once, to reduce memory usage and distribute computational cost.